 In 1969, Linda Martell made history by becoming the first African American woman to perform at the Grand Ole Opry, one of the most prestigious venues in country music.
 This groundbreaking achievement marked a significant milestone for both Martell and the genre as a whole.

 Martell’s biggest hit came in 1969 with the release of “Color Him Father,” a poignant song about a biracial child seeking acceptance from his father.
 The song reached the Billboard Hot 100 chart and was well-received by audiences.

 Despite her early success, she stepped away from the country music scene in the early ’70s.
 Since then, Martell has been taking on various jobs related to music, including a cruise ship entertainer and a singer for weddings and family functions.

 Americana powerhouse Rhiannon Giddens burst into the spotlight in the early 2000s with her country, blues, and folk band, the Carolina Chocolate Drops.
 She has since collaborated with various prominent artists such as Ben Harper and Amanda Palmer, weaving her talent into multiple genres.

 Giddens makes it her mission to bring to life the lost sounds of past slave cultures, as well as African-American traditions in Appalachia and the South.
-She is the recipient of several Grammy Awards and a MacArthur Fellowship, which join her impressive list of other honors both in and out of the country music genre.

 Her voice is a full-bodied mezzo, with the classic trills and tight vibrato of the Appalachian singing style.
 Aside from singing, Giddens also plays fiddle and banjo and arranges much of the music she performs.